mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Installation ==

+Typical Installation:

 1. Copy the `advanced-custom-fields-font-awesome` folder into your `wp-content/plugins` folder
 2. Activate the Font Awesome plugin via the plugins admin page
 3. Create a new field via ACF and select the Font Awesome type

+Theme Installation:

+If you are a theme author who wants to bundle this plugin with your theme, starting in version 4.0.1 this plugin has been designed to work from within a theme directory.

+It is still more ideal to use something like [TGM Plugin Activation](http://tgmpluginactivation.com/) to include required/recommended plugins with your theme.
+However if you choose to bundle this plugin please follow these instructions:

+1. Copy the 'advanced-custom-fields-font-awesome' folder into your theme folder.
+Preferably into a path like 'includes/advanced-custom-fields-font-awesome'
+2. Include the plugin from your theme functions.php.
+Example: `include_once( get_stylesheet_directory() . '/includes/advanced-custom-fields-font-awesome/acf-font-awesome.php' );
+`

+***Plugins included this way are not able to receive regular plugin updates.
+It is up to theme developer to instead release these plugin updates to their users.***

+However this plugin does attempt to let the user know if they are on an out of date version of the plugin.
+Out of date theme installations show an admin notification message at the top of the WordPress admin plugins page.
+The message is as follows:

+> There is a new version of Advanced Custom Fields: Font Awesome available.
+Installed Version: {current_version}, Latest Version: {latest_version}
+>
+> It looks like this plugin is bundled with your theme: ({theme_name}) and is not able to receive updates.
+It is recommended that you contact  your theme author for updates.
+Alternatively you can install this plugin through the WordPress Plugin Repository to get the latest version.

+If the user installs this plugin from the plugin repository, that version of the plugin will override the one installed in their theme directory.

+This notification message is filterable so you can customize it to better represent how you handle plugin updates for your theme users.
+See example below:

+    function my_acffa_update_message( $out_of_date_message, $current_version, $latest_version ) {
+    	// Customize the message here
+    	return $out_of_date_message;
+    }
+    add_filter( 'ACFFA_theme_install_update_message', 'my_acffa_update_message', 10, 3 );

 == Optional Configuration ==